-You can make Easter a memorable one, despite being stuck at home this year by organising a few holiday-specific activities that will have both the kids and you hopping for joy!
+You can make Easter a memorable one with a few holiday-specific activities that will have both the kids and you hopping for joy!

 1. Celebrate with an Easter Egg Tree

 Who says trees are only for the festive period?
 Get the kids to decorate a sturdy indoor plant or outdoor tree with things like plastic Easter eggs, drawings of bunnies, and autumn decor such red or orange ribbons for everyone to admire.

 2. Easter home movie day

 Ask the kids to make tickets and arrange the lounge room like the ultimate cinema experience – let them spread out beanbags, cushions and blankets.
 Then set up some awesome DVD releases to go.

 As Easter symbolises rebirth, it’s a nice idea to get your kids to help you install some new plants in the garden.
 Choose things that are fast-growing, or buy flowers that are already in bloom so the kids can immediately admire their handywork.

 If you’re wondering how on earth the kids are going to get through all that chocolate, get rid of the excess quickly by asking them to contribute some of their stash to a chocolate fondue pot.
 They can help you melt it down by stirring the eggs until they dissolve.
 Serve with pieces of fruit on cocktail sticks.
 At least it’ll encourage them eat a little fruit over the sugary sweet holidays!

 Even if your kids are a bit older, they’ll still love hearing you read a traditional Easter story out loud.
 There are quite a few around if you look online such as The Night Before Easter, The Bunny Who Found Easter and Fancy Nancy’s Elegant Easter.
 After reading, ask them to act out the story as a special Easter performance.